 - Larry Page and Sergey Brin, the creators of Google, are worth about $30 billion, each.
 Why?
 Because over 1 billion people use Google to search each month, which amounts to roughly 2 trillion searches per year.
 2 TRILLION!

-If you want the world to value your time as much as you do, you need to learn to create true value.
-And if you want to become wealthy, you need to learn to create value at scale.
+At the end of the day, it all boils down to this: If you want the world to value your time as much as you do, you need to learn to create true value.
+If you want to become wealthy, you need to learn to create sufficient value at sufficient scale.
+And if you want to stay wealthy, you’ll need to put your assets to work creating value over time.